TankEngine-ish/space_exploration_full_stack_app/README.md

 We can have many models used by a single controller and a single model that is used in many different routes/controllers.
 We separate models because the data doesnt always match up with the collections, API endpoints and overall functionality that our API needs to support through our controllers and routes.

+I also got introduced to referential integrity when designing the schema.

 model and controller where do we draw the line?